What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 A rent-to-own deal means you can start paying toward a home purchase even if you can’t technically qualify for a mortgage yet.

-“Most people considering a rent-to-own purchase either don’t have a high enough income or good enough credit to buy a house right now,” says experienced Washington state agent Hao Dang, who’s sold over 76% more properties in the Seattle area than the average agent.
+“Most people considering a rent-to-own purchase either don’t have a high enough income or good enough credit to buy a house right now,” says experienced Washington state agent Hao Dang, who’s sold over 76% more single family properties in the Seattle area than the average agent.

 But renting-to-own isn’t quite so cut-and-dried.
-There may be additional fees paid to the seller that will not count toward either your rent or your down payment, and you could also be on the hook for maintenance and repairs from the day you move in — but we’ll get into more of all of that shortly.
+There may be additional fees paid to the seller that will not count toward either your rent or your down payment, and you could also be on the hook for maintenance and repairs from the day you move in — but we’ll get into more of all that shortly.

 Is rent to own a good idea?